List of tallest buildings in Birmingham, Alabama

-The U.S. city of Birmingham, Alabama is the site of 66 high-rises, all of which stand taller than 115 ft.
+The United States city of Birmingham, Alabama is the site of 66 high-rises, all of which stand taller than 115 ft.
 The tallest building in the city is the 34-story Wells Fargo Tower, completed in 1986, which is 454 ft tall.
 The tower was also the tallest building in the U.S. state of Alabama until the completion of the RSA Battle House Tower in Mobile in 2007.
 Birmingham's second-tallest skyscraper, the Regions-Harbert Plaza, rises 437 ft and has stood as the second tallest structure in the city since its completion in 1989.
 Overall, five of the ten tallest buildings in Alabama are located in Birmingham.

 Tallest buildings

-This lists ranks Birmingham high-rises that stand at least 200 ft tall, based on standard height measurement.
+This list ranks Birmingham skyscrapers and high-rises that stand at least 200 ft tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
-An equal sign (=) following a rank indicates the same height between two or more buildings.
 The "Year" column indicates the year in which a building was completed.

+Tallest under construction

+As of June 2024, there are 0 buildings under construction in Birmingham that are planned to rise at least 200 ft tall.

+Tallest approved or proposed

+These buildings have either been approved, awaiting construction, or proposed to rise at least 200 ft tall.

+Timeline of tallest buildings

+This lists buildings that once held the title of tallest building in Birmingham.